-One of the main reasons why gradient of entropy functionals on spaces of measures are studied is that quite often are proven to be solutions to well known partial differential equations (PDEs), as it was initially shown for the case of the Fokker-Planck and diffusion equations, which was to proven to be a gradient flow of the differential entropy on the Wasserstein space, see \cite{JoKiOt98VFFP, Otto01GDEE}.
+One of the primary motivations for studying the gradient of entropy functionals on spaces of measures is their frequent identification as solutions to well-known partial differential equations (PDEs).
+This connection was initially demonstrated for the Fokker-Planck and diffusion equations, which were proven to be gradient flows of the differential entropy on the Wasserstein space.
+For further details and results, please refer to \cite{JoKiOt98VFFP, Otto01GDEE, LiMiSa16OTCR}.
 Further applications in \cite{PeQuVa14HSAM, DimChi20TGMH} involve reaction-diffusion equations where the reaction term exactly correspond to the Hellinger part in $\HK$.